n8n-io/n8n-docs/docs/privacy-security/privacy.md

 See [configuration](/hosting/configuration/) for more info on how to set environment variables.

+### Data collection in n8n Cloud

+In n8n Cloud, n8n uses [PostHog](https://posthog.com/){:target=_blank .external-link} to record user activity.
+All recordings are deleted after 21 days.

+The recordings expose all data apart from credential values.

 ### Documentation telemetry

-n8n's documentation (this website) uses cookies to recognize your repeated visits and preferences, as well as to measure the effectiveness of our documentation and whether users find what they're searching for.
-With your consent, you're helping us to make our documentation better.
+n8n's documentation (this website) uses cookies to recognize your repeated visits and preferences, as well as to measure the effectiveness of n8n's documentation and whether users find what they're searching for.
+With your consent, you're helping n8n to make our documentation better.

 [Change cookie settings](#__consent){ .md-button }